nking1/LEDE-CREST/README.txt

 Solvent - Select a solvent name for gbsa solvation.
 If none is desired, enter "none".

+CHARGE - electronic charge of system.
+Default is 0, but may be adjusted if desired.

 KPush1 - Default is 0.05, but may be adjusted if desired.

 KPush2 - Default is 0.015, but may be adjusted if desired.